Agape Bible Study

 Answer: The image clusters vividly picture the relationship Yahweh desires to have with mankind as one in which He takes the initiative in showering His beloved ones with all they could ever desire or need.
 In turn, He asks that His people respond to His love by entering into a Covenant relationship with Him and by submitting in obedience to the restraints He has placed on them--restraints which will enable them to become the holy people He has called them to be--people who will be ready to be used for the work He wants them to do.

-Answer: Part of the answer lies in the book of the Prophets Daniel which does not repeat these reoccurring images of Covenant commitment, apostasy, judgment, and promised restoration.
-The book of the Prophet Daniel records the visions he received from Yahweh that foretell the unfolding of historical events that will precede the coming of the Messiah.
+The Book of the Prophet Daniel records the visions Daniel received from Yahweh that foretell the unfolding of historical events that will precede the coming of the promised Messiah.
 Living in the 6th century BC in the time of the Babylonian captivity and serving the kings of Babylon, Daniel prophesizes the rise and fall of four successive kingdoms beginning with the Babylonians who will be succeeded by the Medo-Persian Empire and then the Medo-Persian Empire that will be conquered by the Greek Empire established by Alexander the Great and his Greek armies [see Daniel chapters 2, 7 and 8].
 Daniel prophesizes that the Greek Empire of Alexander the Great will split into 4 parts [chapter 8], with two kingdoms who will dominate the Promised Land [Egyptian Greek Ptolemy dynasty and Syrian Greek Seleucid dynasty].
 As Daniel prophesized these Greek kingdoms were swallowed up by a 4th Empire that would conquer all the other kingdoms and spread its rule across the known world [see Daniel chapter 2 and 7:23-24].
-This prophecy was fulfilled in the conquest of the armies of Rome and the 10 provinces that would come to make up the Roman Empire, which included the province of Judah [see Daniel 7:23-24; there are 10 Caesars from Julius Caesar to Vespasian and the destruction of the Temple in Jerusalem in 70AD].
-However, in 2:44 Daniel prophesized that this 4th mighty empire would be overcome by a fifth kingdom that would conquer and rule forever, and in Daniel 7:13-14 Daniel was given a vision of a king whose kingship would never come to an end!
-“I was gazing into the visions of the night, when I saw coming on the clouds of heaven, as it were s son of man.
+This prophecy was fulfilled in the conquest of the armies of Rome and the 10 provinces that would come to make up the Roman Empire, which included the province of Judah [see Daniel 7:23-24.
+Note: there are 10 Caesars from Julius Caesar to Vespasian and the destruction of the Temple in Jerusalem in 70AD].
+However, in 2:44 Daniel prophesized that this 4th mighty empire would be overcome by a 5th Kingdom that would conquer and rule forever, and in Daniel 7:13-14 Daniel receives a vision of a king whose kingship would never come to an end!
+I was gazing into the visions of the night, when I saw coming on the clouds of heaven, as it were a son of man.
 He came to the One most venerable and was led into his presence.
 On him was conferred rule, honor and kingship, and all peoples, nations and languages became his servants.
-He rule is an everlasting rule which will never pass away, and his kingship will never come to an end.”
+His rule is an everlasting rule which will never pass away, and his kingship will never come to an end (Daniel 7:13-14).

 Question: What similarities do you see between Daniel 7:13-14 and Acts 1:9?